danielitti/AACRNB/zero_to_hero_guide.md

 3. Type in a cost centre and your business justification, then select "Standard Users Access Management" and Type of Service as "Additions"

 4. Under "Other" select "Yes" and within "Other Details" add that you would like to be added to the groups "GGRP-CommercialBI-Privilege-BusinessUser" and "GGRP-CommercialBI-ContentBoundary-ConsumerCommercial".
-The former group will provide access to LookAA, whilst the latter group will provide access within LookAA to the Consumer Commercial Spaces and Explores
+The former group will provide access to Looker, whilst the latter group will provide access within Looker to the Consumer Commercial Spaces and Explores

 5. Under "Select Users" enter your User name and click "Add Row".
 Click Submit.